analogdevicesinc/doctools/docs/cli.rst

 Additional configuration can be added to the ``config`` option:

+* ``repository``: Sets the repository to clone, if unset, is inferred as the label name.
+Useful when using the same repository multiple times for different branches.
 * ``branch``: Clone the repository from a specific branch, overwrite "main".
   If the repository is already present, this option has no effect.
 * ``extra``: Do steps that require extra software, for example, some vendor SDK.